Inosuft-Technologies/product-dev-flows/latonilux/sale_track/flows/saletrack-flow.md

 3. Update product/menu services to:
    - Resolve current recipes and default/max portions via a `RecipeResolver`.
    - Delegate stock adjustments to the inventory service (no direct `quantity` mutation).
+   - Require each menu/product (including CSV rows) to submit at least one portion definition or `portionPresetId`; fail fast if linked items lack `menuPricing` for the referenced units so pricing always stays in sync.
 4. Adjust repositories, DTOs, and mappers to return recipes + portion metadata alongside products/menus for admin usage.
 5. Regression checks:
    ```bash